-As an independent financial advisor, I support reasonable efforts to preserve market integrity, protect investors and eliminate rogue brokers from the industry.
+As the President of an broker dealer, established almost 50 years ago, I support reasonable efforts to preserve market integrity, protect investors and eliminate rogue brokers from the industry.
 However, I'm concerned that the broad ranging initiative described in FINRA's CARDS concept release (RN 13-42) goes too far in pursuit of these important goals.